LibrePhotos/librephotos/apps/docs/_posts/user_guide/0000-02-01-first_steps.md

 Click on your avatar in the top right , and go to `Library`.
 Click the green `Scan photos (file system)` button.

-## How to import photos from an exteranl NextCloud instance
+## How to import photos from an external NextCloud instance

 If you have a Nextcloud instance, you can also input login details for it in the `Dashboard` > `Library` page.
 Fill out the details for the Nextcloud section.
 Once logged in (the little circle next to `Nextcloud Scan Directory` will be green), you can choose a top level directory in your logged in Nextcloud account.
 Once this has been configured, you can click the blue `Scan photos (Nextcloud)` button.
 This will copy the contents of the specified Nextcloud directory ([excluding videos](https://github.com/LibrePhotos/librephotos/issues/278)) to the local filesystem.